 How to use the campaign materials

-This social media campaign toolkit is for anyone who would like to use their organisation’s social media and communications platforms to participate in the 16 Days Campaign and ensure a consistent and collaborative approach across the region with a focus on the prevention of violence against women with disabilities.
-A total of 16 messages are available for use on twitter, Facebook and Instagram.
+This social media campaign toolkit is for anyone who would like to use their organisation’s social media and communications platforms to participate in the 16 Days Campaign.
+Supplied images include versions with space for organisations to add their own logo.

-The toolkit provides social media tiles with accompanying messages and supporting text that can be used across social media platforms, or wherever you use communications materials on these four days of significance.
+The toolkit provides social media tiles and videos with accompanying messages and supporting text that can be used across social media platforms, or wherever you use communications materials.
 Image description text has also been provided to support the accessibility of the campaign.

-Whilst these materials have been prepared for the ‘16 Days of Activism Against Gender Based Violence’ campaign in 2022, the artwork and the messages are intended to be used throughout the year, encouraging people to take action for the prevention of violence against women with disabilities everyday.
+Whilst these materials have been prepared for the ‘16 Days of Activism Against Gender Based Violence’ campaign in 2023, the artwork and the messages are intended to be used throughout the year, encouraging people to take action for the prevention of violence against women.